explainwf-popets2023/explainwf-popets2023.github.io/ml/README.md

 - XZ Utils <https://tukaani.org/xz/>
 - GNU Make <https://www.gnu.org/software/make/>

+Make sure you have a local copy of the artifact
+(`git clone git@github.com:explainwf-popets2023/explainwf-popets2023.github.io.git`).

 Quickstart
 ==========

 Run the following commands to create a sample dataset and train & evaluate an SVM on the sample data.

+0. Enter the artifact ml dir: `$ cd explainwf-popets2023.github.io/ml`
 1. Run `$ make docker_run`.
 This command will enter into a Docker shell with the correct dependencies installed.
 2. Inside the Docker shell, run the following: